OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/publish-your-mobile-ios-application-to-the-apple-app-store.md

 Now that [your application is prepared](#Application-Preparation) and the IPA file generated you can now [submit your application for review](https://help.apple.com/app-store-connect/#/dev301cb2b3e).
 Apple is going to review your application before making it available in the App Store.

 The process is complete.
-You will receive feedback from Apple about your application soon.
+You'll receive feedback from Apple about your application submission.